Skip to main content

 This is one of the most searched questions by prospective students in the DMV — and the answer might surprise you.

-A medical assistant works under physician supervision and handles a mix of clinical and administrative tasks.
+A medical assistant (NO FINANCIAL AID FOR THIS PROGRAM) works under physician supervision and handles a mix of clinical and administrative tasks.
 The work is important, but it’s often procedural and varies by practice type.
 Salary typically falls between $38,000 and $46,000 per year in Virginia.

 A medical esthetician — sometimes called a clinical esthetician — is a licensed esthetician who specializes in skin treatments in medical or spa settings.
 Medical estheticians perform chemical peels, microdermabrasion, laser-assisted treatments, and pre- and post-procedure skincare for patients undergoing cosmetic procedures.
 In the DC metro market, experienced medical estheticians at high-end med spas can earn $50,000–$75,000 or more per year, often with tips and retail commissions on top of base pay.